Beyond Exact Gradients: Convergence of Stochastic Soft-Max Policy Gradient Methods with Entropy Regularization: Introduction

 \subsection{Related work}

+\mynewred{ It has been shown in \cite{ziebart2010modeling} that the entropy-regularized RL formulation provides a substantial improvement in exploration and robustness.
+An actor-critic method is proposed in \cite{haarnoja2018soft} which updates the policy towards the exponential of the new Q-function and projects the improved policy onto the desired set of policies in the policy improvement step.
+Instead of using the likelihood ratio gradient estimator \cite{williams1992simple}, the gradient estimator for their policy improvement is based on the re-parameterization technique \cite[Equation (13)]{haarnoja2018soft} where the function approximation is inevitable and the theoretical analysis is challenging.
+In contrast, we focus on the stochastic PG method and classical likelihood ratio estimators.}

-Stochastic policy gradient estimators with the original one-step entropy regularization has been proposed and adopted in \cite{williams1991function,mnih2016asynchronous,o2016combining}.
-For trajectory-level entropy regularization, an exact (visitation measure-based) policy gradient formula has been derived in \cite{ahmed2019understanding} and later re-derived in the soft-max policy parametrization setting in \cite{mei2020global}, while stochastic policy gradient estimators have not been formally proposed or studied in the literature. {The only exceptions are \cite{schulman2017equivalence,haarnoja2018soft}, where \cite{schulman2017equivalence} provides stochastic policy gradient estimators with a related but different trajectory-level KL regularization term, while \cite{haarnoja2018soft} utilizes a reparametrization approach to reduce policy stochasticity to a fixed generating distribution.
-In contrast, we focus on the more widely used trajectory-level entropy regularization and classical likelihood-ratio-based estimators.}
+\mynewred{ Stochastic PG estimators with the original one-step entropy regularization have been proposed and adopted in \cite{williams1991function,mnih2016asynchronous,o2016combining}.
+For trajectory-level entropy regularization, an exact (visitation measure-based) PG formula has been derived in \cite{ahmed2019understanding} and later re-derived in the soft-max policy parametrization setting in \cite{mei2020global}, while stochastic PG estimators have not been formally proposed or studied in the literature. \cite{schulman2017equivalence} provides a stochastic PG estimator for the value function with a related but different regularization term: trajectory-level KL-divergence regularization.
+However, KL-divergence regularization is far more aggressive and less used in practice in reinforcement learning compared with the entropy regularization \cite{agarwal2020optimality}). }

 The theoretical understanding of policy-based methods has received considerable attention recently \cite{agarwal2020optimality,lan2021policy,xiao2022convergence,mei2020global,cen2020fast,shani2020adaptive,bhandari2019global,zhang2021convergence,NEURIPS2020_30ee748d,li2021softmax}.
 Several techniques have been developed to improve standard PG and achieve a linear convergence rate, such as adding entropy regularization \cite{mei2020global,agarwal2020optimality, lan2021policy, cen2020fast}, exploiting natural geometries based on Bregman divergences leading to NPG or policy mirror descent \cite{xiao2022convergence, lan2021policy, cen2020fast}, and using a geometry-aware normalized PG (GNPG) approach to exploit the non-uniformity of the value function \cite{mei2021leveraging}.
 For the stochastic policy optimization, the existing results have mostly focused on policy mirror ascent methods with the goal of reducing the stochastic analysis to the estimation of the Q-value function \cite{cen2020fast, lan2021policy}, as well as incorporating variance reduction techniques to improve the sample complexity of the vanilla PG \cite{liu2020improved, ding2021global}.
 The prior literature still lacks globally optimal convergence results and sample complexity for stochastic (vanilla) PG with the entropy regularization.